Days Sales Outstanding Template

-This days sales outstanding template demonstrates the calculation of the number of days it takes to collect all accounts receivable.
+This days sales outstanding template demonstrates the calculation of the number of days it takes to collect all accounts receivables.

 This is what the days sales outstanding template looks like: